 NOTE: For FSA ID purposes it is essential that you maintain access to the email you use to create your FSA ID.

-If you don’t already have a FSA ID, go to www.fsaid.ed.gov .
-The FSA ID will allow you to sign your federal student aid application online, saving you several weeks in processing time.
-If you must include parent’s information when you complete your federal aid application, your parent(s) will also need to request a FSA ID.
+If you do not have an FSA ID, go to www.fsaid.ed.gov .
+The FSA ID will allow you to sign your federal student aid application electronically, saving you several weeks in processing time.
+If you must include parent’s information when you complete your federal aid application, your parent(s) will also need to request an FSA ID.

-If you are not sure whether or not you have a FSA ID already, try to retrieve your username.
+If you are not sure whether or not you have an FSA ID already, try to retrieve your username.